Genez-io/genez-io.github.io/content/posts/web3_app.md

 #### **Create a wallet with Metamask**

+{{< external-link link="https://metamask.io/" >}}Metamask{{< /external-link >}}
-[Metamask](https://metamask.io/) is a browser extension that will allow your browser to access the Ethereum blockchain.
+ is a browser extension that will allow your browser to access the Ethereum blockchain.
 More than that, Metamask will also allow you to manage your ETH transactions.

 To install Metamask, go to the plugin store of your browser and search for it.
-If you are a Google Chrome user, you can follow this [link](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn).
+If you are a Google Chrome user, you can follow this {{< external-link link="https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn" >}}link{{< /external-link >}}
+.
 After adding the Metamask extension follow their quick walkthrough to create a wallet.

 Note to yourself - Remember the password you set because it will be useful in the next steps.